Existence and uniqueness for stochastic 2D Euler flows with bounded vorticity: The stochastic case

 which implies that, if $x=x'$, the sequence $(\psi^\eps)_\eps$ is Cauchy in the space $C([0,T]\times\mt^2;L^p(\Omega))$. \end{proof}

-\begin{lemma} Equation (\ref{stoclinearized}) has a unique solution, for every deterministic initial datum.
+\begin{lemma} Equation \eqref{stoclinearized} has a unique solution, for every deterministic initial datum.
 This solution is described by a (unique) stochastic measure-preserving continuous flow $\psi$ of class $C^\alpha$ in space, for some $\alpha>0$, and $C^\beta$ in time, for every $\beta<1/2$. \end{lemma}

-\begin{proof} By the previous Lemma, for every $x$, there exists the limit (in $C([0,T];L^p(\Omega))$) $X$ of the approximating processes $X^\eps=\psi^\eps(x)$'s.
-Then equation (\ref{approxstoclinearized}) passes to the limit, because the coefficients are continuous bounded, and we get that $X$ solves (\ref{stoclinearized}).
+\begin{proof} By the previous Lemma, for every $x$, there exists the limit, in $C([0,T];L^p(\Omega))$, $X$ of the approximating processes $X^\eps=\psi^\eps(x)$'s.
+Then we can pass to the limit in equation \eqref{approxstoclinearized}, because the coefficients are continuous bounded.
+Hence we infer that the process $X$ is progressively measurable and solves \eqref{stoclinearized}.
 The uniqueness follows from Lemma \ref{contlemma}, with $x=y$.
-The H\"older continuity property is a consequence of the Kolmogorov criterion, applied again to (\ref{contest}).
+The H\"older continuity property is a consequence of the Kolmogorov criterion, applied again to \eqref{contest}.
 Indeed we get that $\psi$ is $\alpha$-H\"older continuous in space, for every $\alpha<e^{-CT}-2/p$, and $\beta$-H\"older continuous in time, for every $\beta<1/2-1/p$, so for every $\beta<1/2$.